francescozaia/mardi-dev/README.md

 mardi-dev
 =========

-This is just a test repo for a website draft
+(obsolete) This is just a test repo for a website draft